canarybit/cc-docs/docs/inspector.md

-# Verify a secure infrastructure with Inspector
+# Verify the security of your infrastructure with Inspector

 CanaryBit **verification** service is called **Inspector**.